oransproduce/Pod-Cats/README.md

 ## Tech
 * Front End
   * React
-  * Styled Components
+  * Material UI
   * Webpack
-  * Enzyme
-  * Jest
 * Backend
   * MongoDB
   * Express
-  * Docker
-  * AWS EC2

 ## Features
 * Mobile first UI built using Material UI and React consists of podcast search and browsing, item detail page with full episode content
-* Guest Input menu for users to specify number and age of people in party
-* Pricing feature outputs nightly rental price as well as additional fees to user
+* Debounced live search to query database for podcast information
+* User Review modal on item detail page allows users to see ratings and add their own

 ## Usage

 > To run webpack, change webpack config mode to development or production according to needs then run npm run react-dev
-> To start local server run npm start
+> To start local server, npm start
-> To seed database run npm run seed

 ## Requirements